 A tendon or muscle can be strained to varying degrees depending on the force that caused the strain and the strength of the tendon or muscle tissue.
 There are 3 difference grades of tendon strains and the grade is determined by the severity of the tissue damage.

 Grade 1 - Mild Strain

 A grade 1 strain is the least serious of Achilles tendon strains.
 With a grade 1 strain there is some stretching or minor tearing of the Achilles tendon tissue.
-These injuries usually heal quickly if treated properly with cold compression and ultrasound.
+These injuries usually heal quickly if treated properly with cold compression.
 Once the stretching and tearing has healed, it is important to improve the health of the tendon and restore the elasticity to the Achilles tendon with Blood Flow Stimulation Therapy (BFST®) to reduce the risk of restraining it again.